The Peter McGregor Prize

 The award is made to an individual or team for the design, invention or improvement of astronomical instrumentation and associated software techniques that have enabled significant advances in any areas of astronomy, without restriction to wavelength or space/ground-based observations.

-The next Peter McGregor Prize is due to be awarded in 2022.
+The next Peter McGregor Prize is due to be awarded in 2025.
+The call for nominations usually occurs in the December prior, with a closing date in mid-February of the award year.

 To be eligible for the Prize the nominee or leader of a nominated team must be an Australian citizen or permanent resident at the nomination deadline OR the nominated work must have been primarily carried out for or by an Australian institution.